 What is required to volunteer?

 All new volunteers go through an application process that includes a volunteer orientation session and a criminal background check.
-Volunteers must provide records of an updated PPD test and HEP B series if available.
+Volunteers must provide records of a current TB test.
+They should also provide records of a Hepatitis B series, if available.
 The purpose of the application process is not to turn volunteers away, but to prepare them for work in the clinic and to find the best role in which to contribute.
 Each new volunteer will be scheduled to shadow an experienced volunteer, so that they can feel confident when they actually start volunteering.